 Transcranial Doppler (TCD) ultrasound is an important tool for detection of cerebral vasospasm after subarachnoid hemorrhage, but is limited by availability of skilled operators.

-Fill out the form to receive the whitepaper detailing how a the fully autonomous, robotic NovaGuide Intelligent Ultrasound is a safe and accurate solution for vasospasm monitoring.
+Fill out the form to receive the whitepaper detailing how the fully autonomous, robotic NovaGuide Intelligent Ultrasound was found to be "a safe and accurate solution for vasospasm monitoring."